World Senior Games

 In addition to self-registered entries, invitation-only tournaments are also included, such as the Global Cup World Senior Volleyball Championships.

-In 2018, 11,033 athletes from around the world participated.
+In 2018, 11,033 athletes from around the world participated, including 349 softball teams and 213 volleyball teams.

-This participation level is comparable to the number of athletes at the 2016 Summer Olympics in Rio de Janeiro.

-Team sports included 349 softball teams and 213 volleyball teams that year.

 Following the tradition of the Olympic Games, opening ceremonies are held at Greater Zion Stadium at Utah Tech University in St. George, Utah, and feature a parade of athletes and a fireworks display.

 Singing and dancing performances at the opening ceremonies are provided by the performing arts studio Diamond Talent.